-The directors do not receive remuneration for services performed in their role as directors of the Company, besides the contract premiums paid in relation to Directors' and Officers' Liability Insurance of \$2,920 (2021: \$5,029).
+The directors do not receive remuneration for services performed in their role as directors of the Company, premiums are paid in relation to Directors' and Officers' Liability Insurance.
 Directors are reimbursed for reasonable expenses incurred in attending meetings and carrying out activities on behalf of the Company.

-Key management personnel received gross remuneration of \$837,333 (2021: \$910,601) which includes all remuneration including superannuation.
+Key management personnel received gross remuneration of \$779,726 (2022: \$837,333) which includes all remuneration including superannuation.